rumkkee/dear-imgui-engine/README.md

 I checked out the demo project to understand how to handle button clicks.
 It's essentially `if(button("button name")){ do thing; }`

 That piece of code both renders the button, and allows for something to happen when its clicked.

+## Update to Game.cpp and Game.h
+In order to make my "vs Human" button work, I decided to make a function called removeAIPlayer(int) in the Game class that inverts the actions of setAIPlayer(int).
+I then call this new function whenever the "vs Human" button gets pressed.